pypy/pypy.org/posts/2025/01/state-of-tracing.md

 [Ben Titzer](https://twitter.com/TitzerBL/status/1818385622203298265)

-I agree with this completely, the complexity of Python bytecodes is a big factor for why meta tracing works well for us.
+I agree with this completely.
+The complexity of Python bytecodes is a big factor for why meta tracing works well for us.
 But also in Python there are many builtin types (collection types, types that form the [meta-object protocol](https://en.wikipedia.org/wiki/Metaobject#Metaobject_protocol) of